The Final Problem: Publication history

-The story was published in the UK in The Strand Magazine in December 1893, and in the US in McClure's in the same month.
+The story was published in the UK in The Strand Magazine in December 1893, and in the US in McClure's Magazine in the same month.
 It was also published in the US edition of The Strand Magazine in January 1894.
 It was published with nine illustrations by Sidney Paget in the Strand, and with eleven illustrations by Harry C. Edwards in McClure's.
 It was included in The Memoirs of Sherlock Holmes, which was published in December 1893 in the UK and February 1894 in the US.

 Reaction

 In an article published by the BBC, Jennifer Keishin Armstrong noted that "The public reaction to the death was unlike anything previously seen for fictional events."
 The Strand Magazine "barely survived" the resulting rush of subscription cancellations.
 There were some stories that "young men throughout London wore black mourning crêpes on their hats or around their arms for the month of Holmes’ death" although these may have been exaggerations propounded by Doyle's son.
 Armstrong continues, "Readers typically accepted what went on in their favourite books, then moved on.
 Now they were beginning to take their popular culture personally, and to expect their favourite works to conform to certain expectations."

 Pressure from fans eventually persuaded Doyle to bring Holmes back, writing The Hound of the Baskervilles (set before "The Final Problem") and reviving him in "The Adventure of the Empty House".
-There were enough holes in eyewitness accounts to allow Doyle to plausibly resurrect Holmes; only the few free surviving members of Moriarty's organisation and Holmes' brother Mycroft (who appears briefly in this story) know that Sherlock Holmes is still alive, having won the struggle at the Reichenbach Falls and sent Moriarty to his doom—though nearly meeting his own at the hands of one of Moriarty's henchmen.
+There were enough holes in eyewitness accounts to allow Doyle to plausibly resurrect Holmes; only the few free surviving members of Moriarty's organisation and Holmes' brother Mycroft (who appears briefly in this story) know that Sherlock Holmes is still alive, having won the struggle at the Reichenbach Falls and that Moriarty was the only one to fall down the Reichenbach—though Holmes was nearly killed at the hands of one of Moriarty's henchmen, Colonel Sebastian Moran.